wago-enterprise-education/wago_cc100_python/README.md

 # CC100IO
-Basic python module to control the input and output ports of a WAGO CC100.
-Module can be used native on device or in Docker Container.
+Basic python module to control the input and output ports of a WAGO CC100 (751-9301).
+Module can be used native on WAGO CC100 or in Docker Container running on WAGO CC100.

 **This repository is a development repository that was created as part of a student project and is not regularly maintained.
 It is neither a stable version nor an official repository of WAGO GmbH & Co.
 KG.**